azrim/helios-hyperion-oracle/helios-hyperion-oracle/README.md

 - Encodes an ABI call to a known contract on another chain (e.g. a price feed).
 - Sends the request to a precompile address (0x999...).
 - Pays `msg.value` to cover:
-  - `bridgeFee`: paid to Hyperion nodes to execute the request off-chain.
+  - `hyperionFee`: paid to Hyperion nodes to execute the request off-chain.
   - `maxCallbackGas`: reserved to execute the callback once the result is available.

 ### 2. `requestData(...)` — Precompile Logic